-Component Description Communicates with Provisioned by biometric device A sensor device that interfaces with the patient and captures biometric data that is conveyed to the clinician patient (direct, tactile interface) interface device wireless personal area network (PAN) (Bluetooth, Wi-Fi) telehealth platform provider (Wi-Fi) telehealth platform HDO interface device A device that potentially retrieves data from biometric devices and is used as a communications device by which patient- clinician communications may occur.
+Component Description Communicates with Provisioned by biometric device A sensor device that interfaces with the patient and captures biometric data that are conveyed to the clinician patient (direct, tactile interface) interface device wireless personal area network (PAN) (e.g., Bluetooth, Wi- Fi) telehealth platform provider (Wi-Fi) telehealth platform HDO interface device A device that potentially retrieves data from biometric devices and is used as a communications device by which patient- clinician communications may occur.
 The device may be a mobile device such as a tablet or a connected phone running a dedicated application, may be a full-feature device such as a laptop or desktop workstation, or may be a purpose-designed device. biometric device (e.g., near-field communication[NFC], Bluetooth, Wi-Fi) telehealth platform provider telehealth platform provider HDO Wi-Fi access point A device that provides the RPM environment a wireless means to communicate with devices by using internet protocols biometric device interface device unrelated equipment telehealth platform provider HDO patient

-Component Description Communicates with Provisioned by internet router A device that allows computing devices in the home to communicate via the internet over broadband infrastructure (e.g., cable, fiber-optic, telephone) biometric device interface device unrelated equipment patient personally owned device A device that is not part of the RPM solution; however, it may have communications capabilities to components.
+Component Description Communicates with Provisioned by internet router A device that allows computing devices in the home to communicate via the internet over broadband infrastructure (e.g., cable, fiber-optic, telephone) biometric device interface device unrelated equipment patient Personally-owned device A device that is not part of the RPM solution; however, it may have communications capabilities to components.
 These devices may include patient-owned devices such as personal computers, mobile devices, or connected home devices biometric device interface device internet router Wi-Fi access point patient unknown device A device belonging to individuals other than the patient.
-This may include guests or unknown individuals. unknown biometric device interface device internet router Wi-Fi access point unknown individuals
+This may include guests or unknown individuals. unknown biometric device interface device internet router Wi-Fi access point unknown individuals connectivity.
+A biometric device has a tactile interface that makes physical contact with an individual.
+There may be a display that acts as a user interface, and there may be storage media embedded in the device.
+There may be onboard storage.
+Physical external interfaces are ports for data communication (e.g., Universal Serial Bus [USB]), acceptance of removable media (e.g., SD card), and power.

-1401 The RPM solution deployed in the patient home is not a closed system.
-Elements that may be

-- 1402 provisioned by the patient include Wi-Fi or cellular access points and the internet router.
-Further, the - 1403 patient may have other devices on the home network.
-These may include connected home devices, - 1404 personal computers, mobile devices, and gaming and entertainment systems.
+The RPM solution deployed in the patient home is not a closed system.
+Elements that may be provisioned by the patient include Wi-Fi or cellular access points and the internet router.
+Further, the patient may have other devices on the home network.
+These may include connected home devices, personal computers, mobile devices, and gaming and entertainment systems.

-1405 The biometric device may consist of several subcomponents.
-Biometric devices may have PAN interfaces 1406 that support short-distance communication (e.g., Bluetooth).
+The biometric device may consist of several subcomponents.
+Biometric devices may have PAN interfaces that support short-distance communication (e.g., Bluetooth).
 Biometric devices may also support Wi-Fi

-- 1407 connectivity.
-A biometric device has a tactile interface that makes physical contact with an individual. - 1408 There may be a display that acts as a user interface, and there may be storage media embedded in the - 1409 device.
-There may be onboard storage.
-Physical external interfaces are ports for data communication - 1410 (e.g., Universal Serial Bus [USB]), acceptance of removable media (e.g., SD card), and power. - 1411 Threats may be introduced based on the proximity of the subcomponent, as described in Table C-10. - 1412 Threats that involve physical interaction with the subcomponent may be regarded as "local."
-Threats - 1413 that originate from an external network may be regarded as "remote."
-Threats that use communications - 1414 that are contained within the local environment may be described as "near remote." - 1415 Table C-10 Biometric Device Subcomponent Breakdown
+Threats may be introduced based on the proximity of the subcomponent, as described in Table C-10.
+Threats that involve physical interaction with the subcomponent may be regarded as "local".
+Threats that originate from an external network may be regarded as "remote".
+Threats that use communications that are contained within the local environment may be described as "near remote".